This article only applies if you're running a self-hosted WordPress website. It does not apply for wordpress.com sites!

 Ensure a 99.9% Secure WordPress Website

 But what about editing the HTML on your homepage?
+Don't be scared as it is not editing WordPress CSS!
 You can usually do this under Appearance > Widgets and adjust the content there in the individual widget areas.

 If the homepage acts as an individual page, you can also click Edit Page in the top admin bar from the homepage.